simoneamico-ux-dev/my-learning-journey/42-cash-register/README.md

 <br>
 <img width="393" height="135" alt="Screenshot 2025-11-15 alle 15 43 39" src="https://github.com/user-attachments/assets/ac8818cf-720e-4dc1-be93-e06369170800" />

-Apple allows users since iOS 26.1 to disable it in settings and thus return to the blur effect only.
-Unfortunately, as learned in the Google course, this is not the best approach: if we adapt to accessibility standards for everyone, everyone will actually benefit.
-I find it correct to make it optional, but this last aspect alone hints that something is wrong.
+Starting with iOS 26.1, Apple still allows users to disable it in the settings and return to the standard blur effect.
+Unfortunately, as we learned in the Google course, this isn’t the best approach: complying with accessibility standards doesn’t just help a few it benefits everyone.
+I find it reasonable to make it optional, but even this detail already suggests that something isn’t quite right.
 <br>

 **The Philosophy: Reversing Expectations:**<br>
 Regarding the open source side, I wanted to play with expectations and expected graphics.
 If you ask someone to imagine an open source app of this kind, they'll imagine un-"Apple" graphics, complexity, and consequent difficulty of use.<br>
 If instead we asked to imagine an app that has a subscription business model of over 30 euros per month, integrated AI, and all these premium features, one would expect exactly Mosaic's graphics.<br>
 So I opted for an iOS style, albeit reinterpreted in some aspects, with absolute simplicity as the main priority.
 All of this, however, completely Open Source.
-It's incredible how a project like this is already feasible today, using models that run locally like Microsoft Phi-4 mini.
-Let me explain better:
+It’s incredible how a project like this is already truly feasible today by using locally running models such as Microsoft Phi-4 Mini. <br>
-I'll preface by saying that, not being a backend developer I could be wrong, but following extensive research I discovered that Phi-4 mini would be the ideal candidate for this type of task.
+Let me explain: <br>
-It offers excellent outputs quickly, the only downside remains the weight: over 7GB, but for a privacy-conscious therapist I believe it's not a big compromise.
+I should note that, since I’m not a backend developer, I might be mistaken, but after several rounds of research I found that Phi-4 Mini would be the ideal candidate for this kind of task.
+It delivers excellent output quickly and the only drawback is its size over 7GB but for a therapist who cares about privacy, this isn’t a problem.
-For phones with hardware inferior to iPhone 15 Pro one could opt for lighter models like Phi-3 mini or Llama 3.2 3B which, by the way, weigh about 2 GB.
+For phones with hardware weaker than an iPhone 15 Pro, lighter models such as Phi-3 Mini or Llama 3.2 3B could be used, and they weigh only around 2GB.
-For the transcription model fortunately there's OpenAI Whisper Base, weighs about 140 MB, open source, and guarantees excellent transcriptions!
+As for transcription, fortunately there’s OpenAI Whisper Base: it’s about 140MB, open-source, and provides excellent transcriptions!

 ### What I Learned